FireStreaker2/FemboyFinderBot-Old/README.md

 | .stats         | Sends the bot's stats.  |
 | .help          | Sends a help message.   |

-> Please note that if you are using the ``.find`` command, the channel you are currently in **must** be marked as NSFW before you can run the command.
+> Please note that if you are using the ``.find`` command, the channel you are currently in **must** be either marked as NSFW or be a DM channel before you can run the command.

 # Selfhosting
 If you would like to selfhost this, you may.